 Context

-The platform was already functioning and serving customers, but faced challenges with scalability and clarity in the product.
+The platform was already functioning and serving customers, but faced challenges with scalability and product clarity.
 The team had explored various gamification mechanics, including RPG elements, a leveling system, item inventory, and branching narratives.
-I joined the project to restructure the gamification layer and create a more standardized foundation that would allow for product scaling.
+I joined the project to restructure the gamification layer and create a more standardized foundation that would allow the product to scale.

 Problems